cogentcore/cogent/README.md

 # TODO

+* symbolsview icons not updating immediately -- fix from filenodedid not fix here

 * lineno too conservative in not rendering bottom
 * don't render top text, lineno if out of range
 * always display cursor when typing!